 The lower your DTI, the better off you’ll be.
 If you do happen to have a higher DTI, you could still qualify for an FHA loan if you have a higher credit score.

 The FHA states that your monthly mortgage payment should be no more than 31% of your monthly gross income, and that your DTI should not exceed 43% of monthly gross income in certain circumstances if your loan is being manually underwritten.
 As noted above, if you have a higher credit score, you may be able to qualify with a higher DTI.

 There’s a maximum limit to what you can borrow for an FHA loan, and how much you can borrow depends on the county in which your potential home is located.

-According to the Department of Housing and Urban Development, the maximum FHA lending amount for high-cost areas (such as large metropolitan areas) is up to $970,800 for 2022.
-This is also the limit for Alaska and Hawaii at Rocket Mortgage®.
+According to the Department of Housing and Urban Development, the maximum FHA lending amount for high-cost areas (such as large metropolitan areas) is up to $1,089,300 for 2023.
+This is also the limit for Alaska and Hawaii at Rocket Mortgage.
 The policies of lenders regarding Alaska and Hawaii do differ in terms of loan limits.
-In lower-cost areas, the FHA limit can dip as low as $420,680.
+In lower-cost areas, the FHA limit is $472,030.
 Loan limits are set based on county property values.
 These are the limits for one-unit properties.
 If you have multiple units, limits may be higher.